together,

 If you suspect TK2d, use genetic testing to confirm a diagnosis

-If you or a loved one has several of the symptoms listed above and you suspect TK2d, talk to your doctor about testing for TK2d.
+If you or a loved one has several of the symptoms listed above and you suspect TK2d, talk to your doctor about genetic testing for TK2d.
 All you need to provide is a blood sample, a saliva sample, or a cheek swab, and there are several no-cost genetic testing options available.

 How is TK2d inherited?